sillsdev/ptx2pdf/docs/ptx2pdf/figures.md

 [=cfig_dofigure_5]::

 The rest of the routine is concerned with inline figures that do not go into an `insert`.
+The actual insertion is now separated out into separate macros, so that the code be re-used by side-bars.
 First we work out how many lines big this figure is.
 Then if the picture is inline then allow a page break before it and if the picture is assumed to be narrower than the column width, rebox it to be a column's width, inserting appropriate shrink or stretch.
 The rest of the routine is handling